-1.1.
-Interdisciplinary, cross-sector community partners share responsibility and accountability for student and school success.

-- Partners are active at the school (e.g., attendance at leadership meetings). - MOUs define specific agreements, including desired results, between the school and its partners. - Partners are explicitly included as part of the School Improvement Plan. - To build trust and buy-in, schools and partners goals and priorities reflect the one another. - 1.2.
-A representative site-based leadership team, including families, students, community partners, unions, neighboring community residents, the principal, community school coordinator, teachers, and other school personnel and community partners, guides collaborative planning, implementation, and oversight.
+- 1.1.
+Interdisciplinary, cross-sector community partners share responsibility and accountability for student and school success. - Partners are active at the school (e.g., attend leadership meetings). - MOUs define specific agreements, including desired results, between the school and its partners. - Partners are explicitly included as part of the School Improvement Plan. - To build trust and buy-in, school and partner goals and priorities reflect one another.

-- Site leadership team is representative of the school and community. - Regularly scheduled meetings agenda and minutes. - Clear definition of leadership team roles, responsibilities, and empowerment to make decisions. - 1.3.
-The principal works with the community school coordinator, partners and staff to actively integrate families and community partners into the life and work of the school.

-- Principal meets regularly with the site-based leadership team. - Principal is open to and has mechanisms in place to hear and act on input from school staff and families. - Community school coordinator sites on the school leadership team. - Principal meets regularly with community school coordinator. - Principal is familiar with local community assets.
+- 1.2.
+A representative Site-Based Leadership Team, including families, students, community partners, unions, neighboring community residents, the principal, community school coordinator, teachers, and other school personnel and community partners, guides collaborative planning, implementation, and oversight. - The Site-Based Leadership Team is representative of the school and community. - There are regularly scheduled meetings with agendas and minutes. - The Site-Based Leadership Team has clear roles, responsibilities, and authority to make decisions. - The Community School Coordinator sits on the Site-Based Leadership Team. - 1.3.
+The principal works with the community school coordinator, partners and staff to actively integrate families and community partners into the life and work of the school. - The principal meets regularly with the Site-Based Leadership Team. - The principal is open to and has mechanisms in place to hear and act on input from school staff and families. - The community school coordinator sites on the school leadership team. - The principal meets regularly with community school coordinator. - The principal is familiar with local community assets.